open-horizon/open-horizon.github.io/docs/hub/cluster_sizing.md

 Two supported database configurations impact sizing considerations for the {{site.data.keyword.ieam}} management hub:

 * **Local** databases are installed (by default) as {{site.data.keyword.open_shift}} resources onto your {{site.data.keyword.open_shift}} cluster.
-* **remote** databases are databases that you provisioned, which can be on-premises, cloud provider SaaS offerings, and so on.
+* **Remote** databases are databases that you provisioned, which can be on-premises, cloud provider SaaS offerings, and so on.

 ### {{site.data.keyword.ieam}} local database storage requirements

-**local** databases require persistent storage, which uses dynamic storage classes that are configured for your {{site.data.keyword.open_shift}} cluster.
+**Local** databases require persistent storage, which uses dynamic storage classes that are configured for your {{site.data.keyword.open_shift}} cluster.

 For more information, see [supported dynamic {{site.data.keyword.open_shift}} storage options and configuration instructions ![Opens in a new tab](../images/icons/launch-glyph.svg "Opens in a new tab")](https://docs.openshift.com/container-platform/4.4/storage/understanding-persistent-storage.html).